ska-telescope/skampi/docs/src/deployment.rst

 ==========

 In SKAMPI, we separated the parameters into two levels.
-The first one can change the the behaviour of the makefile and the second level only change the arguments in each chart.
+The first one can change the behaviour of the makefile, and the second level can only change the arguments in each chart.

 Level 1
 -------